Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Experimental realization of graphs with symplectic symmetry

-In the first experiments with microwave networks modeling quantum graphs with symplectic symmetry, referred to as GSE graphs in the following, put forward in Ref.~\cite{Rehemanjiang2016} and in Refs.~\cite{Lu2020,Che2021}, spectral properties were investigated and found to be well described by the GSE.
-The GSE graphs are designed such that the corresponding Hamiltonian~\cite{Rehemanjiang2016,Lu2020} attains in the basis $\mathcal{W}=\{\vert 1\uparrow\rangle,\vert 2\uparrow\rangle,\dots,\vert N\uparrow\rangle,\vert 1\downarrow\rangle,\vert 2\downarrow\rangle,\dots,\vert N\downarrow\rangle\}$ the form \be H= , \quad H_0=H_0^\dagger, \quad V=-V^T. \ee The matrix $V$ couples the matrix $H_0$ of the spin-up system, which is drawn from the GUE, with its complex conjugate which describes the spin-down system.
+In the first experiments with microwave networks modeling quantum graphs with symplectic symmetry, put forward in Ref.~\cite{Rehemanjiang2016} and in Refs.~\cite{Lu2020,Che2021}, spectral properties were investigated and found to be well described by the GSE.
+The symplectic graphs are designed such that the corresponding Hamiltonian~\cite{Rehemanjiang2016,Lu2020} attains in the basis $\mathcal{W}=\{\vert 1\uparrow\rangle,\vert 2\uparrow\rangle,\dots,\vert N\uparrow\rangle,\vert 1\downarrow\rangle,\vert 2\downarrow\rangle,\dots,\vert N\downarrow\rangle\}$ the form \be H= , \quad H_0=H_0^\dagger, \quad V=-V^T. \ee The matrix $V$ couples the matrix $H_0$ of the spin-up system, which is drawn from the GUE, with its complex conjugate which describes the spin-down system.
 A Hamiltonian with this structure exhibits symplectic symmetry, $Y H^{\text{T}} Y^{\text{T}} = H$ with $Y=-i\tau^{(2)} \otimes \mathds{1}_N$, where $\tau^{(2)}$ denotes the second Pauli matrix.
 It belongs to the GSE only for nonzero matrices $V$~\cite{Dyson1962}, because only then it complies with the condition that in a system with symplectic symmetry spin-rotation symmetry is broken~\cite{Dyson1962}.

-A scheme of the GSE graph used for the numerical and experimental studies is depicted in~\reffig{Fig1}.
-It consists of two geometrically identical GUE subgraphs modeling $H_0$ and $H_0^\ast$ in~\refeq{Ham}, with the vertices marked by indices $i$ and $\bar i$, corresponding to spin orientations $\uparrow$ and $\downarrow$, respectively.
+A scheme of the symplectic graph used for the numerical and experimental studies is depicted in~\reffig{Fig1}.
+It consists of two geometrically identical GUE subgraphs belonging to the unitary universality class and modeling $H_0$ and $H_0^\ast$ in~\refeq{Ham}, with the vertices marked by indices $i$ and $\bar i$, corresponding to spin orientations $\uparrow$ and $\downarrow$, respectively.
 Each of the subgraphs consists of $\mathcal{V}=9$ vertices and the whole graph has $\mathcal{B}=22$ bonds connecting them.
 The geometry of the graph is defined by the connectivity matrix $C$, which has vanishing diagonal elements $C_{\tilde i\tilde i}=0$ and its off-diagonal elements are $C_{\tilde i\tilde j}=1$ if vertices $\tilde i$ and $\tilde j$ are connected and $C_{\tilde i\tilde j}=0$ otherwise.
 Corresponding bond lengths coincide, $L_{ij}=L_{\bar i \bar j}$.